aryadipsarkar/reddit-reader/README.md

 deterministic results, since the last_updated date is not granular enough.
 - It would be a better user experience to use a sticky header
 - I did not implement a full authentication feature.
 You can easily still use the reader without logging in.
+- This repo includes the local version of the code.
+Configurations are different for AWS